ihesp/IPART/README.md

 If nothing prints out, installation is successful.

-The `tests` folder also contains a number of `unittest`s, to run them:
+The `tests` folder also contains a number of `unittest`s, to run them (only if you have done a source code install):

 ```
 python -m unittest discover -s tests